je-suis-tm/quant-trading/README.md

 ### 6.Oil money project

-Quantitative trading is not only about technical analysis.
-It can refer to computational finance to exploit derivative price mismatch, quantitative analysis on alternative datasets to generate ideas or low latency order execution in the market microstructure.
-Projects inside this repository are mostly about strange trading ideas I come up with.
-Simply because option price data and ultra high frequency data are very expensive to acquire.
-I can only go with the cheapest choice of algorithmic trading.
 As this is not a well-recognized trading strategy like others in this repository (although quite a lot of research on this topic), I store all related files inside a separate folder called oil money project.
 I highly recommend you guys to take a look (spoiler alert: some really gorgeous visualizations and detailed analysis there) and give me some feedback.
 For enquiry on details of this strategy, please refer to readme in the following link.

 https://github.com/tattooday/quant-trading/blob/master/Oil%20Money%20project/README.md